Knife-wielding teen stabs 20 at Pittsburgh-area high school

 At least five students were critically wounded, including a boy who was on a ventilator after a knife pierced his liver, missing his heart and aorta by only millimeters, doctors said.

 The rampage -- which came after decades in which U.S. schools geared much of their emergency planning toward mass shootings, not stabbings -- set off a screaming stampede, left blood on the floor and walls, and brought teachers rushing to help the victims.

 The suspect, whose name was not immediately released by police, was taken into custody and treated for a minor hand wound.
 Late in the afternoon, he was brought into court in shackles and a hospital gown to face charges.

 Obama shares in grief at Fort Hood memorial

 FORT HOOD, Texas (AP) -- President Barack Obama returned to the grieving Army post Wednesday where he first took on the job as the nation’s comforter five years ago, mourning with families and uniformed comrades of those killed during last week’s Fort Hood shooting spree.
 "We somehow bear what seems unbearable," he declared.

 It was yet another sad observance for a president who has had to deliver words of consolation across the country many times.
-At Fort Hood, the ceremony was made more poignant as a remembrance for soldiers who didn’t die in wars abroad but in the safety of their own compound.

 "They were members of a generation that has borne the burden of our security for more than a decade of war," Obama said on a breezy, sun washed day in central Texas.